XiaoouPan/conquer/README.md

 A collection of error / warning messages and their solutions:

+* Error: Compilation failed for package 'conquer' (with messages involving lgfortran, clang, etc.). **Solution**: This is a compilation error of Rcpp-based source packages.
+It happens when we recently submit a new version to CRAN, but it usually takes 3-5 days to build the binary package.
+Please use an older version or patiently wait for 3-5 days and then install the updated version.

 * Error: smqr.cpp: 'quantile' is not a member of 'arma’. **Solution**: 'quantile' function was added into `RcppArmadillo` version 0.9.850.1.0 (2020-02-09), so reinstalling / updating the library `RcppArmadillo` will fix this issue.

 * Error: unable to load shared object..
 Symbol not found: _EXTPTR_PTR. **Solution**: This issue is common in some specific versions of `R` when we load Rcpp-based libraries.
 It is an error in R caused by a minor change about `EXTPTR_PTR`.
 Upgrading R to 4.0.2 will solve the problem.